ldhertert/harness-cli/docs/Templates.md

 * Take all files in workspace at and upsert via Harness config as code API (if this is not a dry run)

 # Execution Context

+The execution context is the internal state that is passed from step to step, and eventually is pushed to the destination.

 * `vars` - Object representing the combination of user provided values and template defautls
 * `workspace` - An array of objects that contain a path and YAML content